Accounting and tax services in Italy

 - At least 50 employees

-The accounts must be accompanied by a Director’s Report (nota integrativa), which is a statement by the director(s), explaining the figures indicated in the accounts and, if the company is audited, by a report prepared by the auditors.
+The accounts must be accompanied by a Director’s Report (nota integrativa), explaining the financial figures, and, if applicable, a report from the auditors, ensuring compliance with all relevant accounting in Italy standards.

 Audit Requirements